 In the past two contracts, the Hoffa-Hall administration has given away our leverage by settling months before the contract expires—and the result has been a failure for UPS Teamsters.

-With UPS making billions in profits, Hoffa, Hall and Sean O’Brien gave the company givebacks in 2013.
+With UPS making billions in profits, Hoffa and Hall gave the company givebacks in 2013.

 Over 100,000 Teamsters took healthcare cuts.
 Retiree healthcare costs were hiked for tens of thousands of members.
 The progression to top pay was frozen.